home-assistant/home-assistant.io/source/_integrations/insteon.markdown

 This integration adds support for integrating your Insteon network with Home Assistant.
 It has been tested with all USB and serial PowerLinc Modems (PLM) including [2413U], [2448A7], [2413S] and [2412S] models.
 It has also been tested to work with the [2242] and [2245] Hubs.

-_If you have factory reset your device please see the instructions [Recovering After Factory Resetting The Hub](#recovering-after-factory-resetting-the-hub) for how to proceed._
+_If you have factory reset your device, please see the instructions [Recovering After Factory Resetting The Hub](#recovering-after-factory-resetting-the-hub) for how to proceed._

 {% include integrations/config_flow.md %}